Why are autistic children sensitive to noise?

 Another study showed that noise negatively affected cognitive performance and autonomic regulation in autistic adolescents, especially during more difficult tasks.
 (PMC)

-Children with autism often process sensory input differently.
+Autistic children often process sensory input differently.
 In noisy spaces, the brain may struggle to separate important sounds from background noise.

 This creates several challenges: